-- Participate in training work groups and committees that enhance the Child Protection Professional work performance and produces positive outcomes.
+- Participate in training work groups and committees that enhance the Child Welfare Professional work performance and produces positive outcomes.

-- Evaluate the impact of training on case management and ensure that evaluation data are used to identify areas where improvement is needed.
+- Evaluate the impact of training on case management and other staff and ensure that evaluation data are used to identify areas where improvement is needed.

-- Maintain a pulse on DCF’s Transformation Project and other state and local initiatives in order to ensure that ongoing training opportunities mirror best practice.
+- Maintain a pulse on state and local initiatives in order to ensure that ongoing training opportunities mirror best practice.

 - Display understanding of, and sensitivity to, service population’s cultural and socioeconomic characteristics.